• Home /

 A Longer Definition: Lender Overlays

-Lender overlays are a lender’s additional underwriting requirements not included within a mortgage program’s official mortgage guidelines.
+Lender overlays are a lender’s additional underwriting requirements that are not part of a mortgage program’s official mortgage guidelines.

-Lender overlays, sometimes called investor overlays, are at a mortgage lender’s discretion.
-They vary between loan types.
-Some lenders use them aggressively.
-Others use them not at all.
+Lender overlays, sometimes referred to as investor overlays, are applied at the discretion of a mortgage lender.
+They can vary between loan types.
+Some lenders use them extensively, while others may not use them at all.

-Lender overlays are designed to minimize a lender’s risk and can include heightened approval standards related to credit score, debt-to-income ratios, and documentation.
-Home buyers must satisfy a lender’s overlays to get a mortgage approved.
+Lender overlays are designed to reduce a lender’s risk and may include stricter approval standards.
+These can relate to credit score, debt-to-income ratios, and documentation requirements.
+Home buyers must meet a lender’s overlays to get their mortgage approved.

-Examples of common mortgage overlays a home buyer might see include:
+Examples of common mortgage overlays a home buyer might encounter include:

 Conventional Mortgage